Is It Allergies or Pink Eye? Here’s How to Tell the Difference

 Red, itchy eyes are a tell-tale sign of either allergies or pink eye, which can be disconcerting when you’re trying to find the proper remedy to ease the irritation.
 But before you hit up the pharmacy or schedule an appointment with your doctor, take a look at this guide to help you distinguish the difference between allergies or pink eye.
-(In the picture above, the left photo shows pink eye and the right one exhibits eye allergies.)
-Find out more reasons you have watery eyes.

 Pink eye is just a simpler term doctors use with their patients to describe conjunctiva inflammation.
 Pink eye is otherwise known in the medical world as conjunctivitis.
 A thin layer, called the conjunctiva, lines the white part of the eye and inside of the eyelid to help keep our eyelids moist, according to the CDC.
 When the conjunctiva is irritated by allergens or infected by viruses or bacteria, pink eye can ensue.
 Reddening in the white of the eye, itching, burning and increased tear production are just a few of the pink eye symptoms.
 But conjunctivitis can manifest itself in many ways, depending on its cause.